 The Highlands are stunning - a drive through Glencoe, up over Rannoch and then heading to Glenfinnan or out onto the Ardnamurchan Peninsula is pretty hard to beat to be honest.

-I loved Islay - the distilleries are amazing, I adore Mull, Rothesay, and Skye. about 6 years ago
+I loved Islay - the distilleries are amazing, I adore Mull, Rothesay, and Skye. over 7 years ago

 We stayed on Loch Ness (rented a house) and drove around - Inverness has a lot to offer, Culloden (LOVE IT!), Cawdor castle, Clava Cairns, watching dolphins at Chanonry Point.
 Definitely drive around Glen Affric.
 Follow the Caledonian Canal.
 We loved Glencoe - and Mallaig.
 The Islands (Skye, Eigg, etc.) are incredible.
 One great website is TravelingSavage.com - beautiful photos, great advice, focused a lot on whisky ;)

-There are so many great places - 2 weeks is short!! almost 6 years ago
+There are so many great places - 2 weeks is short!! over 7 years ago